 San Lorenzo is one of the highest altitude districts in Tarrazu, the main coffee producing region of Costa Rica.
 It produces some of the highest scoring, most beautiful coffees t...

 San Lorenzo is one of the highest altitude districts in Tarrazu, the main coffee producing region of Costa Rica.
 It produces some of the highest scoring, most beautiful coffees to be found on any cupping table in the world.

 Our Historic Links

 Atkinsons and Costa Rica go back a long, long way, perhaps even to the dawn of the Victorian Age.
-Just as we were founded in 1837 so coffee from Costa Rica started coming in to British waters.
-The trade routes that opened up made Costa Rican coffee one of the most popular origins on the dining tables of Britain.
+Just as we were founded in 1837 so coffee from Costa Rica started coming in to British waters, in the early 1840's.
+The trade routes that opened up made Costa Rican coffee one of the most popular origins on the dining tables (and presumably the cafés?) of Britain.
 For the next century, up until 1945 and the end of the Second World War more coffee from Costa Rica made its way to Britain than any other consuming nation.

 An Old Favourite

 So, it is more than likely that some of that coffee landed here at St George's Quay, when Lancaster was a major West-facing port.
 We have found some very old Atkinsons coffee lists with Costa Rica featured on them.
 I know that it was the favourite coffee of my predecessor, Eric.
 He worked here for more than 50 years and that will have resulted in a lot of personal recommendations!
 I can see in the old ledgers, that Lillian, who worked here for a very happy 67 years, only bought the best available at that time.
 It was always from Tarrazu, and usually San Marco or San Paulo.